MarioGiancini/Chrome-Devtools-Code-Coverage-Parser/README.md

 # Chrome Devtools Code Coverage Parser

+### This is an update from a fork, more instructions coming.
+### Adds cool things:
+- Dockerizes a simple PHP environment to book up by `cd` into directory and `docker-compose up -d`.
+- Parses all CSS files and displays them on a table, showing total of bites used and saved.
+- Creates a new minified file for all used CSS portions of each stylesheet.
+- Combines all used CSS into one minified file.
+- Writes files locally in an ignored `/results` directory by date.

+Original Notes
+---

 Simple PHP script to extract used CSS from a Google Chrome Devtools coverage JSON export.
 The export feature was added in Chrome 73

 Update the following variables: